idleberg/svelte-crossorigin-store/README.md

 <p>Current State: {$store}</p>
 ```

-:warning: Take note that all linked instances need to be initialized with the same value, otherwise an infinite loop will occur.
+:warning: Take note that the API doesn't follow a publisher/subscriber approach.
+Hence, you need to make sure that instances are not initialized with the same value.
+Otherwise, an infinite loop will occur.

 ### API